Jimmie1717/mm-actor-viewer/README.md

 ![ActorViewer](https://repository-images.githubusercontent.com/224662090/6f7bd180-11c0-11ea-97dd-36c93f061470)

 Lua Scripts for BizHawk that create a form window and display actor data.
+This works for:
+- USA
+- Japan
-This works for USA, Japan, and Japan (Rev A).
+- Japan (Rev A).

 ### Usage